Last Updated on April 12, 2023 by Anna Baumann

 - Team members have clear-cut job descriptions and are in positions that utilize their strengths.

-I talk more about that here.
+I talk more about that HERE.

 Rearrange

-- Rearrange the furniture.
+- Rearrange furniture.

 - Switch the phone to your dominant side (get a longer cord if necessary).